-- Joint Letter to HHS Opposing a Section of Sunshine Act which Potentially Impacts Medical Education and Patient Care - October 28, 2013(3 page PDF)
+Joint Letter to HHS Expressing Concern Over Potential Impacts on Medical Education and Patient Care - October 28, 2013(3 page PDF)

-- Letter to CMS on Open Payment Data Collection Mechanism - May 29, 2013(2 page PDF)
+AAFP Letter to CMS on Open Payment Data Collection - May 29, 2013(2 page PDF)

-- Letter to CMS on Medicare, Medicaid, CHIP Transparency Reports and Reporting of Physician Ownership or Investment Interests - February 17, 2012(11 page PDF)
+Joint Letter to CMS on Medicare, Medicaid, CHIP Transparency Reporting - February 17, 2012(11 page PDF)

-- Letter to CMS on the Proposed Transparency Reports and Reporting of Physician Ownership or Investment Interests - February 8, 2012(5 page PDF)
+AAFP Letter to CMS on Proposed Medicare, Medicaid, and CHIP Transparency Reports - February 8, 2012(5 page PDF)